ESMCI/cime/doc/source/users_guide/create-a-case.rst

    env_mach_pes.xml       Sets component machine-specific processor layout (see :ref:`changing pe layout<changing-the-pe-layout>` ).

-                          The settings in this are critical to a well-load-balanced simulation (see :ref:`load balancing <optimizing-processor-layout>`)." env_run.xml            Sets run-time settings such as length of run, frequency of restarts, output of coupler diagnostics,
+                          The settings in this are critical to a well-load-balanced simulation (see :ref:`load balancing <optimizing-processor-layout>`). env_run.xml            Sets run-time settings such as length of run, frequency of restarts, output of coupler diagnostics,

                           and short-term and long-term archiving.
 This file can be edited at any time before a job starts.